-The epidermis is mainly composed of four different type of cells:
+The epidermis is mainly composed of four different types of cells.

-- Primarily protection against environmental damage and to form a barrier for pathogens
+- Primarily protect against environmental damage and form a barrier against pathogens

-- Protects against ultraviolet (UV) radiation by storing melanin
+- Protect against ultraviolet (UV) radiation by storing melanin produced by melanocytes

 - Produce proinflammatory mediators to activate the immune system when exposed to pathogens

-- Aid in the process of wound healing: the stratum basale is regenerative, it proliferates to fill skin defects.
+- Aid in the process of wound healing: The stratum basale is regenerative and it proliferates to fill skin defects.

 - Clinical significance